a-lemus96/fs-nerf/README.md

-# Neural Radiance Fields
+# Frequency regularization for few-shot neural rendering
-PyTorch implementation for experimenting with Neural Radiance Fields.
+PyTorch implementation for exploring the effects of frequency regularization for few-shot neural radiance fields.